vimm0/auto-script/python/oop/python3_oop/chapter3/README.md

 - __mro__ (Method Resolution Order) attribute (Expert Python Programming, Tarek Ziadé)
 - _Method Resolution Order_ (MRO) is the set of rules that construct the linearization.
 - Polymorphism
+-  Static methods are associated only with a class (much like class variables), rather than a specific object instance.